yorikya/inote/README.md

 5. Open the Android project in Android Studio by importing the Gradle project at `android/native-gradle-node-folder/`.
 6. Build & Run the app on a device.

+### How to Get a Gemini API Key

+To use the AI features of Note Speaker, you need a Gemini API key.
+Here's how to get one:

+1.  **Go to Google AI for Developers:** Open your web browser and navigate to [https://ai.google.dev/](https://ai.google.dev/).
+2.  **Create an API Key:**
+    *   Click on the "Get API key in Google AI Studio" button.
+    *   You might be asked to sign in with your Google account.
+    *   In the Google AI Studio, click on the "Get API key" link in the left sidebar.
+    *   Click on the "Create API key" button.
+3.  **Copy Your API Key:**
+    *   Your new API key will be displayed.
+Copy it to your clipboard.
+4.  **Set the API Key in Note Speaker:**
+    *   In the Note Speaker application, use the following command to set your API key:
+        ```
+        /set-gemini-api-key YOUR_API_KEY
+        ```
+        Replace `YOUR_API_KEY` with the key you copied from the Google AI Studio.

 ### How to Build

 1. Navigate to the Android project directory: